IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 - Losing weight and maintaining a healthy BMI;

-- Using donor egg if the mother is over the age of 42;
+- Using a donor egg if the mother is over the age of 42;

 - Avoiding heavy activities until the embryo is successfully implanted;